MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 In Azure Stack, you can add a virtual machine (VM) image to the marketplace to make available to your users.
 Images are added by using Azure Resource Manager templates for Azure Stack.
-You can also add VM images to the Azure Marketplace UI as a Marketplace item using the administrator portal or Windows PowerShell.
+You can also add VM images to the Azure Marketplace UI as a Marketplace item using the admin portal or Windows PowerShell.
 Use either an image from the global Azure Marketplace or your own custom VM image.

-## Add a VM image through the portal
+## Add a VM image using the portal

 > [!NOTE]
 > With this method, you must create the Marketplace item separately.